Prophets and Intecessors

 Clear Voice

-Without a clear trumpet call, the people go and look for own answers.
+Without a clear trumpet call, the people will go and look for own answers.
 They get muddled and grab what they can.
-The dreams and voices that circulate from the fringes of the church where people have gone for insight, but they produced only fear and confusion.
+The dreams and voices that circulate from the fringes of the church where people go for insight, usually produce fear and confusion.

 The intercessors should focus on doing their job by standing in prayer against the plans of the enemy that God has revealed to them.
 If the intercessors and are fulfilling their calling, these events will not take place.
 God has revealed these things to the intercessors, because he does not want them to happen.